2022 Los Angeles County elections

 The 2022 Los Angeles County elections were held on November 8, 2022, in Los Angeles County, California, with nonpartisan blanket primary elections for certain offices being held on June 7.
 Two of the five seats of the Board of Supervisors were up for election, as well as two of the countywide elected officials, the Sheriff and the Assessor.
 In addition, elections were held for the Superior Court, along with two ballot measures.

 Municipal elections in California are officially nonpartisan; candidates' party affiliations do not appear on the ballot.

 Board of Supervisors

 Two of the five seats of the Los Angeles County Board of Supervisors were up for election to four-year terms.
 Incumbent supervisors Hilda Solis handily won re-election in the primary.
-In the third district, incumbent Sheila Kuehl Supervisor Sheila Kuehl opted not to run for a third term and had instead chosen to retire.
+In the third district, incumbent Sheila Kuehl Supervisor Sheila Kuehl opted not to run for a third term, and instead chose to retire.
 State senator Robert Hertzberg West Hollywood City Councilor Lindsey Horvath advanced to the general election, eliminating state senator Henry Stern, Roxanne Beckford, Craig A. Brill and Jeffi Girgenti.
 Horvath narrowly defeated Hertzberg in the general election.